rorygwozdz/coding/finance/readme.md

-This folder contains all of my finance projects.
+This folder contains all of my finance project folders.

 So far, I've got:
 - Bonds - has nothing in it.
 Intended yield curve build out.